 I have always loved music, from being a very small boy.
 The radio and charts in the early seventies where a mixture of all genres of musical styles, I seemed to love it all.
 The first musician I remember focusing on, was Elvis.
 Later in the seventies when punk emerged I was hooked.
 I got my first guitar at thirteen but I didn’t really start to play until I had just turned sixteen, this is when my Father’s friend started giving me a few lessons and he showed me how to tune a guitar properly, I had been tuning the guitar wrong up until then.
 Right at this time, May 1984, my Father brought home a Jimi Hendrix album called ”Loose Ends”.
 I was instantly hooked again, like I had been with punk.
 I totally got into playing guitar and I had found a great source of music inspiration in Jimi Hendrix.

 I like all types of music from classical to punk, and I’m currently doing a degree in experimental music at Uclan.
 I really have a thing for jazz and blues, or anything that the African slaves developed in the USA, Gospel, Soul and Funk I’d put into that category too.
 I like music to have a good groove to the rhythm.
 The guitarists I admire are many, but I like bluesy guitar with an influx of jazziness to proceedings.
 I suppose that’s how I would describe my guitar style.

 I formed the band at the start of May 1999.
 The original line-up was Ed Bettes on bass and Pete Munday on drums.
 We played the songs I had written and blues covers.
 And things are pretty much the same way today.

-It’s now a great pleasure to be playing a mixture of classic Blues Rock covers & After Hours original tracks with Ann and Lee.
+It’s a great pleasure to be playing a mixture of Classic Blues, Rock covers & original tracks with Ann, Lee and Martyn.